m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 There are 3 classes of features used for this model:

-1. **Mismanagement symptoms** – If there are misconfigurations in an organization’s network, it indicates that there may not be policies in place to prevent such attacks or may not have the technological capability to detect these failures.
+1. **Mismanagement symptoms** – If there are misconfigurations in an organization's network, it indicates that there may not be policies in place to prevent such attacks or may not have the technological capability to detect these failures.
 This increases the likelihood of a breach.
 The features used are:

    - Open Recursive Resolvers – misconfigured open DNS resolvers
    - DNS Source Port Randomization – many servers still do not implement this